-- 5.9 The Environment Act 2021 requires the Government to set long-term, legally- binding environmental targets, including those for resource efficiency and waste reduction.
-In response to this requirement the Government in power at the time set the following targets in its Environmental Improvement Plan 2023, which build on the targets in the RWS set out previously.
-These are as follows: - eliminate avoidable waste by 2050 and double resource productivity by 2050; - explore options for the near elimination of biodegradable municipal waste to landfill from 2028; - eliminate avoidable plastic waste by 2042; and, - halve 'residual' waste (excluding major mineral waste) produced per person by 2042. - 5.10 The target for the reduction in residual waste is enshrined in The Environmental Targets (Residual Waste) (England) Regulations 2023 which came into force on 30 January 2023.
+- 5.10 The Environment Act 2021 requires Government to set long-term, legally-binding environmental targets, including those for resource efficiency and waste reduction.
+In response to this requirement the Government has set the following targets in its Environmental Improvement Plan 2023, which build on the targets set out in the RWS set out previously as follows: - eliminate avoidable waste by 2050 and double resource productivity by 2050; - explore options for the near elimination of biodegradable municipal waste to landfill from 2028; - eliminate avoidable plastic waste by 2042; and, - halve 'residual' waste (excluding major mineral waste) produced per person by 2042. - 5.11 The target for the reduction in residual waste is enshrined in The Environmental Targets (Residual Waste) (England) Regulations 2023 which came into force on 30 January 2023.
 The target is for the reduction of residual waste (excluding major mineral wastes) on a kg per capita basis by 50% by 2042 from 2019 levels (574 kg per capita).
 Accordingly, the residual waste long-term target is that by the end of 31 December 2042 the total mass of residual waste for the calendar year 2042 does not exceed 287 kg per capita.
-Routes through which waste is managed as residual are: - sent to landfill in the United Kingdom; - put through incineration in the United Kingdom; - used in energy recovery in the United Kingdom; or - sent outside the United Kingdom for energy recovery.
+Routes through which waste is managed as residual are: - sent to landfill in the United Kingdom; - put through incineration in the United Kingdom; - used in energy recovery in the United Kingdom; or - sent outside the United Kingdom for energy recovery. - 5.12 The residual waste reduction targets are expected to be achieved through a combination of waste prevention and increased recycling rates.
+Government modelling has shown recycling rates may need to reach 75% by 2042.
+This is expected to be achieved by the introduction of Extended Producer Responsibility initiatives for certain products and materials, and a deposit return scheme relating to packaging waste, and the adoption of a simpler approach to recycling involving the statutory requirement for the separate collection of at least five materials: glass; metals; plastics; paper; and, food waste, from all households and business premises by 2028.
+This may require provision of additional waste management facilities where source separated materials can be bulked up and/or treated (e.g. food waste).